articulab/simple-retico-agent/docs/installation.md

 ### Installation for llama-cpp-python's cuda support (GPU execution)

 `llama-ccp-python` is a little bit particular and you will need to reinstall a cuda-supported version to make your LLM run on GPU.
+Here is the full installation documentation : [https://llama-cpp-python.readthedocs.io/en/latest/](https://llama-cpp-python.readthedocs.io/en/latest/)

 To reinstall llama-cpp-python with cuda support on Windows :